 Center single crochet (csc):

-Center single crochet is worked just like single crochet, but the hook is inserted in between the front two posts.
+Center single crochet is worked just like a single crochet, but the hook is inserted in between the front two posts.

 Fair Isle Crochet:

 Fair Isle crochet is a technique used for color work.
 For all secondary colored stitches, use the Fair Isle technique and center single crochet.
-Insert hook into stitch, yo with secondary color, yo and finish stitch with primary color.
+Insert hook into stitch, yo with a secondary color, yo and finish stitch with primary color.

 For Fair Isle colorwork in crochet, float your secondary yarn along the wrong side of your piece.
 Catch the yarn every 5-6 stitches.
 To catch yarn, lay it over top of the hook before the first yo.